ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 1. Go to [ballerina-observability](https://github.com/ballerina-platform/ballerina-observability) and clone the github repository in any preferred location.
 2. Make sure you have installed [apache maven](http://maven.apache.org/).
-3. Open command prompt and build the repository by using [apache maven](http://maven.apache.org/) with below command while being in the root project directory ballerina-observability.
+3. Open a command prompt and build the repository by using [apache maven](http://maven.apache.org/) with below command while being in the root project directory ballerina-observability.
    ```bash
    $ maven clean install
    ```
-4. Go to path - ballerina-observability/tracing-extensions/modules/ballerina-zipkin-extension/target/distribution.zip and extract it.
+4. Go to the path - ballerina-observability/tracing-extensions/modules/ballerina-zipkin-extension/target/distribution.zip and extract it.
-5. Copy all the jars that exists in distribution.zip to 'bre/lib' directory in the ballerina distribution.
+5. Copy all the jars that exist in distribution.zip to 'bre/lib' directory in the ballerina distribution.
 6. Change below configuration name to zipkin, therefore all tracers will be sent to zipkin instead of default tracer jeager.
    ```yaml
    [b7a.observability.tracing]
    name="zipkin"
    ```
-7. The below provided configuration is the sample configuration options available for zipkin tracer.
+7. The below-provided configuration is the sample configuration options available for zipkin tracer.
    ```
    [b7a.observability.tracing.zipkin]
    reporter.hostname="localhost"